BRONZE refers to a minimum 100% coverage of essentials and 75% of basic.

 1. Download the manual tool (Excel) in English or 18 other languages

 2. Go to our online tool to input data and see your results directly online.
 You can save your results into a private account and share them with customers of your choice.
-NOTE: currently only available for test users.

 Companies can use the FSA as a single tool to meet sustainable sourcing goals across many commodities.